 My priority is to provide the best care possible for my patients.
 Many insurance companies place severe constraints on the type and duration of therapy mostly for reasons related to the cost and not the benefit of the patient.
-My experience and that of many other therapists has been that a practice that depends on insurance payments is fraught with conflicts between priorities of the insurance company and those of the patient.
+My experience and that of many other therapists have been that a practice that depends on insurance payments is fraught with conflicts between the priorities of the insurance company and those of the patient.
 This has led me to a practice model in which I work directly and only with the patient.

 What is your cancellation policy?